Planning a trip to Vancouver for people with mobility needs.

 When: Daily April through October; by appointment November through March

 Just north of the Canada/US border, the cute seaside town of White Rock is home to White Rock Sea Tours, which operates from the pier along the White Rock beach.
-Zodiac tours depart daily at noon, and the vessel travels across Semiahmoo Bay and into the Salish Sea.
-This excursion is unique in that the zodiac stops at various spots on the Gulf Islands and Vancouver Island for lunch and breaks over the course of your four- to five-hour tour.
+Zodiac tours depart daily at noon, travelling across Semiahmoo Bay and into the Salish Sea.
+This excursion is unique in that it includes stops at various spots on the Gulf Islands and Vancouver Island for lunch and for breaks over the course of your three- to five-hour tour.

 As temperatures on the water can be inconsistent, it’s best to dress in layers.
 Don’t forget a camera (waterproof if possible), sunscreen, sunglasses (and a way to keep them in place), a water bottle, and a snack.
 Check with the company you’ve booked as they may suggest some variations to this list.
 If you’re travelling in an open zodiac-style boat, you are usually provided with a protective suit that fits over your clothes to keep you warm and dry.